 If I were the shutter patrol collecting $1 fines for every house within a 20 mile radius that committed shutter foul, I'd be taking a pretty lavish vacation right about now.

 What is “shutter foul,” you ask?
 Have you ever seen a house with shutters that aren’t large enough to actually close over the window?
 Of course you have - they’re everywhere!
 Three windows joined together (also known as “mulled” or “married”) making nine feet of glass area with two 12-inch shutters on either side.
 No, no, no!

-What’s the solution to shutter foul?
+What can a homeowner or builder do instead?
 Add color to the main body of the house!
 Think about exterior color differently.
 Instead of just three colors (body, trim and accent), think four: main body, secondary body, trim and accent.
 If your house has siding, you can vary the siding profile and the color – even incorporate stone – to give it dimension.
 For a Craftsman-style house, try light brown siding (main body) and rustic red shakes (secondary body).
 If your house is a Folk Victorian, consider a warm gold siding (main body) and a slate blue board and batten (secondary body).

 With color on the main body, the accent shades can be on the front door and gable vents instead of slapping on a brightly-colored shutter that doesn’t fit the window.

 Now, I'm not saying shutters are bad.
 Some styles encourage them!
 Just be sure to limit them to single (not married or mulled) windows and select shutters that are one half the window’s size.
 So: a 3 foot window gets a pair of 18-inch shutters.